gabrielfeo/develocity-api-kotlin/docs/AccessKeys.md

 # Access key / API token

 [All API requests require authentication][1].
-Provide a valid access key of your Gradle Enterprise instance as the `GRADLE_ENTERPRISE_API_TOKEN` environment variable.
+Provide a valid access key of your Gradle Enterprise instance as the `DEVELOCITY_API_TOKEN` environment variable.

 ## How to get an access key